Lorti/radiated-pixel-theme/README.md

 How can I contribute?
 ---------------------

-1. If you are on Windows you may have to install [Ruby](http://www.ruby-lang.org/).
+1. If you are on Windows you may have to install Ruby.
 The easiest way to do so is with the help of http://rubyinstaller.org/.

-2. Fire up a command line and install the [Foundation](http://foundation.zurb.com/) framework and [Compass](http://compass-style.org/).
+2. Fire up a command line and install Foundation and [Compass](http://compass-style.org/).

         gem install zurb-foundation
         gem install compass